-Horizon Career college does not discriminate on the basis of disability in its programs, admissions, or activities.
+Horizon Career College does not discriminate on the basis of disability in admissions, or access to, or treatment in its programs and activities.
 However, employment opportunities may be limited for disabled individuals depending upon the nature and degree of their disability.
 Prospective students who have special needs or particular questions are urged to communicate directly with the Director of the school.